 During the course of the litigation many, if not most, suits are settled by way of an agreement between the parties.
 A document called a Separation Agreement is prepared and signed by the parties.
 This agreement is submitted to the court for approval.
 When approved, the agreement is given legal effect by a Journal Entry of the court.

-Dissolution of Marriage is an action where the parties mutually agree to terminate their marriage.
+Dissolution of Marriage Dissolution of Marriage is an action where the parties mutually agree to terminate their marriage.
 Neither party has to prove grounds to terminate a marriage by Dissolution.
 This action is only commenced after the Husband and Wife have fully agreed in a Separation Agreement to a settlement of all of the property, spousal support, and child issues, where applicable.
 After the joint filing of the Petition for Dissolution, the petitioners, husband and wife, must wait at least thirty (30) days before the court can hear their case.
 The case must be heard within ninety (90) days of filing.
-At the hearing the court will review the Separation Agreement and ask about the assets and liabilities and whether the parties are satisfied with the settlement, among other things.
-If the court is satisfied that the agreement is fair, the parties agree and desire to terminate their marriage the court will grant Dissolution and order the Separation Agreement into effect.
+At the hearing the court will review the Separation Agreement and

-Ohio statutes define marital and separate property.
+Division of Property Ohio statutes define marital and separate property.
 Marital property is property, whether real, personal, or intangible, acquired during the marriage including increases in value of separate property due to work effort, labor or contribution of marital money to increase in value and appreciation of the property.
 Separate property is all real, personal and intangible property from an inheritance; property owned before the marriage; income or appreciation from separate property that does not result from the labor or substantial effort of one of the parties during the marriage; a gift after the date of the marriage that is proved to be made to only one spouse; an award for personal injury except to the extent the award represents compensation for lost wages occurring during the marriage; and several other types as defined in the law.

 By applying the rules in the statute, the court makes a determination as to what is or is not marital property.
 The marital property is divided equally unless the court explains in writing why an equal division would not be fair.
 In making the award, the court must apply the eight specific factors listed in the statute and any other factors it expressly finds relevant and equitable.